mgoo/WarMages/README.md

     - Run `./gradlew clean submit` (ignore the `./` if you are on Windows)

 Then open the `./submit directory`

+## Workflow Instructions

+Our current workflow will work like this (this is only a summary):

+1. Someone creates a new issue (it appears in a backlog)
+1. As a team we decide to move issues from the backlog into the TODO list on the issues board page
+1. Someone decides to pick up the issue, or gets assigned to someone.
+1. They will drag the issue into the In Development list and create a branch
+1. When they are done they will create are merge request
+1. Someone reviews the code in the merge request, and then merges it
+1. The reviewer removes the labels from the issue

+### Creating A New Issue

+1. Go to the issues page and click `new issue`
+1. Enter your description and title - ideally include an checklist of things to do if there are multiple things to do

+You don't need to assign it to anyone.
+Also, don't assign a label so that the issue appears in the backlog

+### Starting Development (and creating a new branch)

+1. Under the Board page (under Issues), drag your ticket from the TODO list into the In Development list
+1. Click the little arrow next to the 'Create Merge Request' button, and click the `Create A Branch` button
+1. On your computer, run `git fetch --all`, then `git checkout your-branch-name`

+You can now commit and push to this branch

+### Submitting Your Code For Code Review (Creating A Merge Request)

+1. Push to the correct branch
+1. On the project page there will be a button to `Create Merge Request`.
+Click it and create your merge request
+1. Go to the issues board and drag your ticket over the Code Review list

+### How To Do Code Review

+1. Find a ticket under the Code Review list in the issues board
+1. Open the merge request for this issue
+1. Have a look at the changes (there's a `Changes` button halfway down the page) Look for any:
+    - Code styling issues
+    - Anything that looks wrong
+1. Ensure that all that the required tasks on the issue are done
+1. Fetch and check out the branch, run the app, and make sure that everything works as intended.
+Try to break things to be a thorough tester!
+1. Click the merge button, or add a `+1` comment to the merge request and ask someone else to click merge

 ### Code Linting